victorywwong/leaf-on-chain/README.md

 # 🍃 Leaf - AI Digital Replicas on Chain

-**Immortalize your personality and interests on-chain.
+**Immortalize your personality on-chain.
 Chat with AI replicas powered by blockchain payments.**

 Leaf is a decentralized platform for creating AI digital replicas ("Leaves") that live on the blockchain.
 Each Leaf is an NFT with a unique personality that users can interact with by paying per message.